 Should sump pumps run in the winter?

 It is normal for sump pumps to run during the winter.
-Depending on your location, the winter may be when the local water table is at its highest point.
-This causes the ground to be saturated and requires the need for a sump pump.
-Other locations have seasonal underground springs that only run in the winter.
-This is another instance of a common reason for the sump pump to run in the winter.
+Depending on your location, the winter may be when the local water table reaches its highest point.
+This causes the ground to be saturated and requires a sump pump.
+Other locations have seasonal underground springs that only flow in the winter.
+This is another common reason for the sump pump to run in the winter.

 However, the winter can also cause the discharge line to freeze, making it impossible for the water to exit the home.
-This causes the sump pump to run constantly, and it should be fixed.
-Follow the steps above for fixing this issue.
+This causes the sump pump to run constantly and should be fixed.
+Follow the steps above to fix this issue.

 Why is my sump pump not turning on?

 Sump pumps see a lot of wear and tear, meaning that they break easily.
-If your sump pump is not turning on, there is likely an issue with the sump pump itself.
+If your sump pump is not turning on, there is likely an issue with the pump.

-You may be able to diagnose and repair the breakage yourself.
-If you are not comfortable inspecting the sump pump on your own, contact a local plumber instead.
+You may be able to diagnose and repair the issue yourself.
+If you are uncomfortable inspecting the sump pump on your own, contact a local plumber.

 How do you take care of a sump pump?

-Since sump pumps see a lot of water, taking the time to maintain them can expand their lives dramatically.
+Since sump pumps see a lot of water, taking the time to maintain them can expand their lifespans dramatically.
 Here are some tips for maintaining your sump pump based on frequency: